abraini-Nascent/wingmercs/readme.md

 the confed be damn, 'cause the miners demand that the beer in my cargo hold flow

-for my cargo hold's stash, is a contraband cache and the pirates will eat my exhaust i'll do one more haul, just a quick 5 jump sprawl and maybe even cover the cost
+my cargo hold's stash, is a contraband cache and the pirates will eat my exhaust i'll do one more haul, just a quick 5 jump sprawl and maybe even cover the cost